OfficeDev/office-js-docs-pr/docs/publish/package-your-add-in-using-visual-studio.md

 # Package your add-in using Visual Studio to prepare for publishing

 Your Office Add-in package contains an XML [manifest file](../develop/add-in-manifests.md) that you'll use to publish the add-in.
 You'll have to publish the web application files of your project separately.
-This article describes how to deploy your web project and package your add-in by using Visual Studio 2019.
+This article describes how to deploy your web project and package your add-in by using Visual Studio 2019 or Visual Studio Code.

 ## To deploy your web project using Visual Studio 2019